 And don’t even get me started on the upkeep or expense of replacing it.
-I understand decks for houses that need them because of height issues – but this was two feet off the ground.
-I simply don’t get it.
+I understand decks for houses that need them because of height issues – but this was just two feet off the ground.
+I simply didn’t get it.

-Now we have this.
+Now we have this beautiful area.
 Ahhhh.
 Just makes so much more sense, don’t you think?

 We had to place our dining set towards the end of the deck to try and get away from the western sun at dinner time.
 Now the step leading to the gravel “dining patio” makes it seem like the table and chairs belong there.

 We had added an outside French door to our master bedroom when we did our big remodeling shortly after moving in which included the garage conversion and installing the double set of French doors to the deck as well.
 It was the door that led to nowhere for seven years.
 Ahem.
 Now it has a small deck and step like the entry deck and connects to the space with a gravel path.
 Sweet, right?